neuroinformatics-unit/gsoc/GSoC-2025/GSoC-2025/Datashuttle: {Project-Name} (Lucas Laredo).md

 - **Availability**

     I plan to dedicate around 25 hours per week to the GSoC project while balancing my part-time internship.
-I am confident with my ability to manage both commitments, specially since during the period of the program I will be on vacation from uni and which I plan to use it to further focus on the project.
+I am confident with my ability to manage both commitments, specially since during the period of the program I will be on vacation from university and which I plan to use it to further focus on the project.

 ## GSoC